netzob/netzob/netzob/doc/documentation/source/tutorials/wireshark.rst

 Wireshark can be statically extended with C modules similar to core dissectors.
 Optionally, Wireshark can be configured to embed a `Lua <http://www.lua.org/>`_ interpretor.
-For modularity purposes, the Lua engine has been choosed to extend Wireshark with Netzob generated dissectors.
+For modularity purposes, the Lua engine has been chosen to extend Wireshark with Netzob generated dissectors.

 Prerequisite